What does GIRFEC mean for me?

 This section provides fuller information on key staff and processes which can support children, young people and their families when they need help.

-From birth, colleagues from health presume the role of Named Person and when a child enters primary school (including specialist provision) education assume responsibility for the role.
+From birth, colleagues from health (health visitor or family nurse) presume the role of Named Person and when a child enters primary school (including specialist provision) education assume responsibility for the role.

 In most cases, the Named Person will be the depute or head teacher of a primary school (unless a principal teacher has been identified) and in secondary school, the Named Person will be a Principal Teacher usually from the Pupil Support department or a Depute Head Teacher.